 Have you ever wondered if your parenting is too strict?
 What about too lenient?
 In this article, we’re going to discuss a healthy balance between discipline and grace.

-The easy and hard part of parenting
+The easy and hard parts of parenting

 I think the most challenging part of parenting is that there are no guarantees.
 You could do all the “right” things, and your kids could still choose a life of crime.
-They could end up getting hurt or sick, marry someone you dislike or even wish to live their lives without you in it.
+They could end up getting hurt or sick, marry someone you dislike or even wish to live their life without you in it.